 For daily updates, subscribe to our newsletter by clicking here.

-The first cohort of the three-month program, called AlphaC, will begin in February with ten companies, following a selection process that will take place in January.
+The first cohort of the three-month program, called AlphaC, will begin in February with five companies, following a selection process that will take place in January.
 The program will take place at the university's faculty of engineering.

 Tel Aviv University.
 Photo: Wikipedia

 Participating startups will receive business and technological mentoring, workspace on campus, access to university resources and an opportunity to create industry connections.

 The university has been in contact with NEC for quite some time and has recognized a need the program could answer, Nimrod Cohen, managing partner at TAU Ventures, told Calcalist in a phone interview Monday.
 TAU Ventures is new venture capital fund created by the university, which will also manage the new program.